R.E. and Worship

 Curriculum Directory for Catholic School, 2015 CES

 At the core of our Religious Education Curriculum are the beliefs and doctrines of the Roman Catholic Church and we aim to lay a foundation of understanding and belief that will remain with our children throughout their lives.
 We use the Diocesan Syllabus which combines units from the RE Schemes “Come and See” and ‘The Way, The Truth and The Life’, Religious programmes which are the nationally recommended schemes for use in Catholic schools.
 This includes the teaching of other World Faiths which helps our children to develop an understanding of and a respect for the beliefs of others in our multi-faith society. .
 This will change with the publication and implementation of the new Religious Education Directory.
-Our teaching has a cross-curricular emphasis, celebrating our learning in RE through Humanities, PHSCE, Art, Drama, Dance and Music
+Our teaching provides cross-curricular opportunities, celebrating our learning in RE through RSHE, Art, Drama, Dance and Music.

 Planning for this term can be seen on the RE Newsletter.

 At St. Felix School, we take part in a varied range of liturgical celebrations throughout the year as a whole school community.
-Children help to prepare beginning and end of term Masses; a Welcome services for our new children and their families; Harvest Festival; Advent service; Christmas Carol Concert and Service; Ash Wednesday Mass or Service, Easter Liturgy and Pentecost and Remembrance Day Services.
+Children help to prepare beginning and end of term Masses; a Welcome services for our new children; Harvest Festival; Advent service; Christmas Carol Concert and Service; Ash Wednesday Mass or Service, Easter Liturgy and Pentecost and Remembrance Day Services.

 In Year 5, children are invited to become part of our Ministry Team.
 This role promotes leadership skills through preparing Assemblies, Masses, Rosary and Stations of the Cross.